alichry/laminas-authorization/README.md

 - Authenticated only
 - A defined role or a permission the referenced identity must be granted to

-Static functions provided by `AccessControlList` can aid in building your configuration and ensures compatibility with future versions.
+Static functions provided by `ArrayAccessControlList` can aid in building your configuration and ensures compatibility with future versions.
 See [alichry/laminas-accesscontrol](https://github.com/alichry/laminas-accesscontrol)

 ## Configuration
 To setup this module, you need register `AliChry\Laminas\AccessControl` and `AliChry\Laminas\Authorization` in `config/modules.config.php`